glotzerlab/software/doc/src/conda.md

 **glotzerlab-software** provides [conda] formatted packages built with cluster-specific *MPI* and *CUDA* libraries.
-Use it to add *MPI-* and *GPU-enabled* builds of the following software packages to your conda compatible environments on HPC resources:
+Use it to add *MPI-* and *GPU-enabled* builds of the following software packages to your conda-compatible environments on HPC resources:

 -   hoomd
 -   mpi4py